Updated July 2026

-Major shifts are coming to how employees finance their education and employers need to be ready.
+Major shifts to how employees finance their education are here, and employers need to know.
 Federal legislation changes affect not only how employees borrow to fund their education, but also how employers should adapt education benefit programs to remain competitive, inclusive, and impactful.

-In this on-demand webinar, Challenges Facing Employees Financing Education: What Employers Need to Know, EdAssist experts Stacey MacPhetres and Michelle Clifton decode complex policy changes, explore real-world implications, and share actionable strategies for the future of education financing.
-Here’s what you need to know.
+In this on-demand webinar, Challenges Facing Employees Financing Education: What Employers Need to Know, EdAssist by Bright Horizons experts Stacey MacPhetres and Michelle Clifton decoded the complex policy changes, explored real-world implications, and shared actionable strategies for the future of education financing.

 Over 1.8 trillion dollars in student loan debt hangs over U.S. workers.
-That burden is about to get heavier for some and more confusing for many.
+That burden has gotten a lot heavier with student loan default hitting record high and more confusing for many.

-Federal policy updates from the 2025 Tax Reconciliation Bill, also known as the One Big Beautiful Bill (OBBB), and related regulations are bringing significant changes in July 2026 in three key areas: tuition and workforce education, student loan borrowing, and student loan repayment.
+Federal policy updates from the 2025 Tax Reconciliation Bill, also known as the One Big Beautiful Bill (OBBB), and related regulations brought significant changes on July 1, 2026 in three key areas: tuition and workforce education, student loan borrowing, and student loan repayment.

 What’s changing for tuition and workforce education?